-The Supreme Court is in session October through April and visitors may view sessions on Mondays, Tuesdays and Wednesdays from 10 a.m. to 3 p.m.
-Seating is limited and given on a first-come, first-serve basis.
+The Supreme Court is in session October through April and visitors may view sessions on Mondays, Tuesdays, and Wednesdays from 10 a.m. to 3 p.m.
+Seating is limited and given on a first come, first served basis.
 The Supreme Court Building is open throughout the year from 9:00 a.m. to 4:30 p.m.
 Monday through Friday.
-Visitors can participate in a variety of educational programs, explore exhibits and see a 25-minute film on the Supreme Court.
+Visitors can participate in a variety of educational programs, explore exhibits, and see a 25-minute film on the Supreme Court.
 Lectures in the Courtroom are given every hour on the half-hour, on days that the Court is not in session.

 In accordance with the "Residence Act" passed by Congress in 1790, President George Washington selected the area that is now the permanent capital for the government of the United States.
 The Constitution established the site as a federal district, distinct from the states, giving Congress legislative authority over the permanent seat of government.
 This federal district was first called the City of Washington (in honor of George Washington) and the city around it was called the Territory of Columbia (in honor of Christopher Columbus).

 An act of Congress in 1871 merged the City and the Territory into a single entity called the District of Columbia.
 Since that time the nation’s capital has been referred to as Washington, D.C., the District of Columbia, Washington, the District, and D.C.